 The Alemnis Standard Assembly (ASA) fulfills all the aforementioned requirements for compatibility: it is lightweight yet rigid, axisymmetric about the rotational axis and has a very open architecture which is more than enough for experiments in static beamlines.
 For specific angles, or for full rotational tomography, the side-frame elements can be replaced with an X-ray transparent material (e.g., Polyether ether ketone, or PEEK).

-Alemnis Standard Assembly (ASA) mounted horizontally in the synchrotron X-ray beamline together with integrated optical microscope (Photos courtesy of Sebastian Kalbfleisch, MAX IV Laboratory, Lund, Sweden)
+Alemnis Standard Assembly (ASA) mounted in various configurations on synchrotron X-ray beamlines.
+(Photos courtesy of S. Kalbfleisch, MAX IV Laboratory, Lund, Sweden, and X. Mäder and A. Groetsch, Empa, Thun, Switzerland)